-Managing, observing and supervising the conduct of FOREX companies.
+Managing, observing and supervising the conduct of FOREX brokers.

 Putting in place the rules and regulations that guarantee the rights of traders and brokers alike.